Medical expert of the article

 Pharmacokinetics

-After oral administration of Urotol, metabolic processes occur in the liver, involving the polymorphic enzyme CYP2D6 and the formation of the active 5-hydroxymethyl product, which is further transformed to 5-carboxylic acid and N-dealkylated 5-carboxylic acid.
+After oral administration of Urotol, metabolic processes occur in the liver, involving the polymorphic enzyme CYP2D6 and the formation of an active 5-hydroxymethyl product, which is further transformed to 5-carboxylic acid and N-dealkylated 5-carboxylic acid.

 Dosing and administration